darkrsw/knu2023-pattern-quiz2/README.md

 * R7.
 Assume that there are nested directories in the input path.
 * R8.
 The function `collect_class_forest(...)` takes a path of a directory containing multiple java source code files, and produces a map of classes.
 The keys of the map are root classes that have no parent classes and have at least one child class.
 Each child class can have a set of children classes if the class has generalization relationships with other classes.
 If the class has no more children classes, an empty dictionary (`{}`) should be added at the end.
 * R9.
 The function `compute_unimplemented(...)` takes a path of a directory containing multiple java source code files, and produces a set of interfaces.
 The interfaces are not implemented by any class in the files or any of their descendants are not implemented by any class in the files.
+* R10.
+The returned value of the above functions should include **ONLY** classes and interfaces defined in the java files.

 ## Note: